scross01/flf2bit/README.md

 ## AI

-This project was initially created with assistance from QWEN code.
+This project has been coded with assistance from QWEN code.